merely-useful/py-rse/index.md

 ## What Installation Does {#packaging-installation}

-Now that we have created and installed a Python package, let's explore what actually happens during installation.
+Now that we have created and installed a Python package, let's explore what actually happens during installation.\index{Python package!installation}
 The short version is that
 the contents of the package are copied into a directory that Python will search when it imports things.